 "I think all of our fans would like to see us play twice, home and away, even though the Bloomington game would not count as a conference game," Glass said.
 "I hope they accept our invitation to play in Bloomington.
 I'm not sure why they wouldn't."

 And while I'll get to Glass' shyster ways here shortly, first we need to question the people that put these two teams in this position to begin with.
 For the third time in seven years, IU and Purdue will face off only one time during the conference season.
 This is the rivalry that ESPN calls one of the two or three best in the sport.
-While we strap ourselves in to watch the ever intense IU/Penn State and Purdue/Nebraska matchups twice next year, the top rivalry in the country's most basketball crazed state will only see the court once.
+While we strap ourselves in to watch IU/Penn State and Purdue/Nebraska matchup twice next year, the top rivalry in the country's most basketball crazed state will only see the court once.
 Rightfully so, Fred Glass, along with every other person in the state of Indiana, doesn't think this is right.

 "I talked to the (Big Ten) deputy commissioner in charge of scheduling, and he agreed that it's something that's something worth exploring and worth raising on the agenda," Glass said when asked about establishing protected rivalries in basketball.